Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/14-Bitonic-Sorting/README.md

 ### Profiling of $N=16$ Bitonic Sort vs. `std::sort()`

-To show the advantage of Bitonic SIMD Sorting we compare its profiling against the `std::sort()` routine provided as part of the C++-17 standard library.
-The diagram below captured from Vitis Analyzer shows the average # of cycles for each algorithm.
-A total of 24 random sorting runs were made.
-The Bitonic sort took the same time of 170 total cycles per invocation.
+To show the advantage of bitonic SIMD sorting, you compare its profiling with the `std::sort()` routine from the C++-17 standard library.
+The following diagram from Vitis Analyzer shows the average number of cycles for each algorithm and a total of 24 random sorting runs.
+The bitonic sort took the same time of 170 total cycles per invocation.
 The `std::sort()` cycles were dependent on the particular sort data, taking a minimum of 3,197 cycles, a maximum of 7,061 cycles and an average of 5,073 cycles.
-This gives Bitonic SIMD sorting an advantage of ~30X over `std::sort()`.
+This gives bitonic SIMD sorting an advantage of ~30X over `std::sort()`.

 ![figure](images/bitonic-sort-n16-profiling.png)

 ## Large Bitonic Sorting Example

 This section reviews the design of a larger Bitonic SIMD sorting example for $N=1024$ samples.
-This is more challenging than the previous $N=16$ example because the entire array to be sorted no longer fits in the available vector register space.
-Instead we must store the array in local tile memory and work on smaller portions of the array using the vector registers.
-The existing $N=16$ code base serves us nicely for this task.
-It remains to build up the additional stages and memory addressing to manage the computation across the full $N=1024$ array.
+This task is more challenging than the $N=16$ example because the entire array no longer fits in the available vector register space.
+You must store the array in local tile memory and work on smaller portions of the array using the vector registers.
+The existing $N=16$ code base works well here.
+You extend it by adding stages and memory addressing to manage computation across the full $N=1024$ array.

-The block diagram below shows the Bitonic Sorter design for $N=1024$.
-The design requires a total of $q(q+1)/2=55$ rounds of processing where $q=\log_2(N)=10$.
-Once again, these rounds are collected into $q$ stages.
-The first four stages (ie. Stage 0 to Stage 3) are identical to the stages we have seen earlier in the $N=16$ example.
-The only difference is these stages operate on the full vector of $N=1024$ samples; they are processed as 64 groups of 16 samples each, where the processing of each group of 16 samples is identical to the previous example.
+The block diagram shows the bitonic sorter design for $N=1024$.
+The design requires a total of $q(q+1)/2=55$ rounds of processing when $q=\log_2(N)=10$.
+These rounds are collected into $q$ stages.
+The first four stages (Stage 0 to Stage 3) match those from the $N=16$ example.
+The only difference is these stages operate on the full vector of $N=1024$ sample vector.
+You process these as 64 groups of 16 samples each, with each group following the same operations as in the earlier example.

-The diagram below breaks apart the ten rounds of Stage 9 to illustrate the nature of processing which occurs from Stages 4 to 9.
-Each round of a given stage may be categorized by three parameters, "GROUP", "SPAN", and "ITERATION":
+The following diagram breaks apart the ten rounds of Stage 9 to show the nature of processing occuring from Stages 4 to 9.
+Each round of a stage contains three parameters: **GROUP**, **SPAN**, and **ITERATION**.
-* The GROUP indicates the number of sets of identical processing that occurs in each round.
+* GROUP: Number of identical processing sets in each round.
-* The SPAN indicates the width or straddle in samples between the "top" (or "bottom") of two consecutive butterflies in the round.
+* SPAN: Width or straddle in samples between the top or bottom of two consecutive butterflies in the round.
-* The ITERATION indicates the number of SIMD comparisons performed per GROUP (where we know from the $N=16$ example we process 8 samples per SIMD comparison).
+* ITERATION: Number of SIMD comparisons performed per GROUP (process eight samples per comparison as in the $N=16$ example).

 ![figure](images/bitonic-sort-n1024-overall.png)

-Based on these definitions, each round may be characterized.
-For example, the first round of Stage 9 may be characterized as <GROUP,SPAN,ITER>=<1,1024,64> since the largest span of the first butterfly is 1024 samples (SPAN=1024).
+Based on these definitions, you can characterize each round.
+For example, you can characterize the first round of Stage 9 as <GROUP,SPAN,ITER>=<1,1024,64> because the largest span of the first butterfly is 1024 samples (SPAN=1024).
 There is a single group of butterflies that span the array vertically (GROUP=1).
 There are 64 SIMD cycles required to process $8\times64=512$ butterflies in the round (ITER=64).
-The second round of Stage 9 may be characterized as <GROUP,SPAN,ITER>=<2,256,32> since the span of all butterfiles is 256 samples (SPAN=256), there are two groups (GROUP=2), and there are $8\times32=512$ butterflies in the round (ITER=32).
+You can characterize the second round of Stage 9 as <GROUP,SPAN,ITER>=<2,256,32> because the span of all butterfiles is 256 samples (SPAN=256), there are two groups (GROUP=2), and there are $8\times32=512$ butterflies in the round (ITER=32).

-It turns out the first round in Stages 1 to $q$ always contains these butterflies with "reducing span" dropping from the largest span down to a single sample.
+It turns out the first round in Stage 1 to $q$ always contains these butterflies with reducing span dropping from the largest span down to a single sample.
 All other rounds in the stage consist of butterflies with identical spans.
-This creates two fundamental types of processing that must be managed.
+This creates two fundamental types of processing that you must manage.
 For each type, they only differ in the number of groups processed in each round.
-This is identified in the figure below where the different types of processing are each identified with a unique color.
-Notice how all of the rounds from Stage 4 onwards are made up of five different types of processing.
+You can identify this in the following figure where the different types of processing are each identified with a unique color.
+All rounds from Stage 4 and beyond consist of five different types of processing.
 Three of these originate from Stage 0 and Stage 1.
-The other two consists of these forms of "reducing span" butterflies vs. "fixed span" butterflies identified above.
+The other two follow the reducing span butterflies and fixed span butterflies identified previously.

 ![figure](images/bitonic-sort-n1024-spreadsheet.png)

-The code block below shows the implementation of the "reducing span" algorithm required for the first round of every stage for Stage 4 and above.
-Notice how we loop over `GROUP*ITER` iterations of 8-lane comparison operations.
-For these "reducing span" comparisons we must reverse the order of the bottom butterfly data to perform the proper comparisons.
-Afterwards, we may omit the reversal prior to storage since the remaining rounds will reorder each half of the samples properly.
+The following code block shows the implementation of the reducing span algorithm required for the first round of every stage from Stage 4 and up.
+You loop over `GROUP*ITER` iterations of 8-lane comparison operations.
+For these reducing span comparisons, you reverse the order of the bottom butterfly data to perform the proper comparisons.
+You then omit the reversal before storing results because the remaining rounds reorder each half of the samples.
 This omission saves cycles.
-After processing `ITER` sets of SIMD computations for each `GROUP`, we adjust the butterfly memory pointers and load another 16-lanes of data from memory, storing previously sorted results.
+After processing `ITER` sets of SIMD computations for each `GROUP`, adjust the butterfly memory pointers and load another 16-lanes of data from memory, storing previously sorted results.

 ```
 template<unsigned GROUP,unsigned SPAN,unsigned ITER> void __attribute__((noinline)) bitonic_fp1024::stageY(void)